 Students design their ski slopes and race other students in the Ski Slope Challenge.

 I like this activity because students go around the room testing one another’s course.
 They record their times so they can see who won each course.

 The following two challenges are my favorite.
 The fun won’t last long, but it’s the perfect time for those Fridays when we finish early.
 I also used help from our cafeteria manager (who is fantastic).

 4. Curling STEM Activity

 In this STEM challenge, students will learn about friction.
 They take a marble and roll it down different surfaces like a smooth surface, grass, and carpet.
 They use the printable to answer four questions about their science experiment.

 The students conduct a simple friction experiment.
 As skaters skate on the ice rink, the skates create ice pebbles.
 Curlers sweep the ice pebbles to decrease friction and help the curling stone move to the target.

 Then, they read about the sport of curling.
 Students will play a game of curling with a frozen sheet of ice on a cookie pan (this was easy to do).
 They will use a candy cane to launch a lifesaver gummy.

 I’ve also included a dry option.
-Simply draw the target on wax paper and tape it down to the desk.
+Draw the target on wax paper and tape it to the desk.
 Use a bottle cap packed with playdough to act as the stone.
 Sprinkle a little salt on the desks for students to sweep.

 To create pebbles on an ice sheet, take a metal fork and scrape it on the ice sheet.
 You can also sprinkle crushed ice onto the ice sheet.